TextMineX: Data, Evaluation Framework and Ontology-guided LLM Pipeline for Humanitarian Mine Action: Benchmark Dataset Creation

 The annotation prompt generation \circled{4} first parses reports into text chunks, then systematically combines each chunk with ontology templates.
 Each template specifies the relation types for a specific domain (e.g., mine action events, land contamination, mine clearance).
 This generates 2,520 prompts (360 chunks $\times$ 7 templates), where each prompt contains both report context and ontology specifications for that domain.

 We randomly select 100 prompts \circled{5} out of the 2,520, and apply them with the same prompts using GPT-4o and Llama3-70B \circled{6} to initially annotate the data as the ``LLM annotations\circled{7}.

 For each prompt and data chunk pair, each LLM generates a set of knowledge triples as outputs.
-Then, a human annotator reviewed these outputs, filtering out incorrect knowledge triples and aggregating the valid ones in a new set.
+Then, a human annotator who is an expert in natural language processing working with knowledge graphs reviewed these outputs, filtering out incorrect knowledge triples and aggregating the valid ones in a new set.
 Incorrect knowledge triples can include triples following wrong format, mixed order of entities, hallucinated entities/relations (e.g., triples that are not included in the data chunk) and so on.
 In addition, there exist duplicate triples which are removed to create the final reference set.
 Those included 1,095 unique triples across the 100 prompts\circled{8}.
 The end result of the human annotation is a set of knowledge triples which are relevant and correct without hallucination or formatting problems, faithful to the given data chunk.
 This clean set comprises the ``annotated test data'' \circled{9}.
 The annotated test data can serve as the ground-truth for evaluations of performance of different techniques and LLMs.

 Finally, to assess the reliability of the annotations, a subject-matter expert---working in the demining innovation area---annotated 20 sets of data (corresponding to 286 knowledge triples) following the same methodology.
 Because we are interested in the overlap between the triples extracted by two independent annotators, we quantify the inter-annotator agreement with Jaccard Index, Dice Coefficient and Overlap Coefficient for these 20 sets.
 The two annotators have on average 0.89, 0.94, and 0.97 agreements respectively.
 These consistently high agreement scores indicate that the annotations in the full dataset are of similarly high quality.